LiranOG/LOITER-SIM/README.md

 ## 👤 Author

 **Liran M. Schwartz** ([LiranOG](https://github.com/LiranOG)) — Founder & Lead Architect.
 Independent researcher in high-performance simulation, deterministic numerics, and autonomous systems engineering.

-> *"A simulator is a lie built from math.
-Make it a perfectly repeatable lie, and AI will discover the truth."*